nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 those common operating system services that multiple ION modules utilize.
-For example, the platform system implements a standard semaphore abstraction that may invisibly be mapped to underlying POSIX semaphores, SVR4 IPC semaphores, Windows Events, or VxWorks semaphores, depending on which operating system the package is compiled for.
+For example, the platform system implements a standard semaphore abstraction that may invisibly be mapped to underlying POSIX semaphores, SVR4 IPC semaphores, or VxWorks semaphores, depending on which operating system the package is compiled for.
 The platform system also implements a standard shared-memory abstraction, enabling software running on operating systems both with and without